digitalservicebund/a2j-rechtsantragstelle/doc/adr/0032-environment-testing-feature.md

 ## Decision

-Create a new environment called `testing-feature`, which can be deployed on demand from a long-lived branch (`enable-branch-deployment`) rather than from `main`.
+Create a new environment called `testing-feature`, which can be deployed on demand from a long-lived branch (`APL-266-feature-release`) rather than from `main`.

 - A dedicated reusable GitHub Actions workflow (`testing-feature.yml`) builds and publishes a separate Docker image, `prod-testing-feature`, distinct from the regular `app`/`prod` images used for staging/preview/production.
 - The image is signed with `cosign` and scanned with `Trivy` before being pushed, following the same security practices used for the production image.
-- Deployment is triggered manually: pushes to `enable-branch-deployment` run the regular CI checks (code quality, e2e tests, image build) automatically, but the actual deployment to `testing-feature` only runs when someone explicitly dispatches the `ci-pipeline.yml` workflow via `workflow_dispatch`, and only after those CI checks have passed.
+- Deployment is triggered manually: pushes to `APL-266-feature-release` run the regular CI checks (code quality, e2e tests, image build) automatically, but the actual deployment to `testing-feature` only runs when someone explicitly dispatches the `ci-pipeline.yml` workflow via `workflow_dispatch`, and only after those CI checks have passed.
 This avoids a formal reviewer/approval gate while still ensuring nothing broken gets deployed.
 - Product and Design team members can access the `testing-feature` environment to review and validate changes before they are merged to `main`.

 ## Consequences